Compare travel insurance for your trip to Russia

 Loss or theft of passport.

 It’s common for travel insurance policies to exclude certain things.
 You should always check the exclusions in the policy wording to make sure you won’t invalidate the cover or travel under-insured.
 Common exclusions include:

-- Travel to locations that the FCO has warned against visiting – in Russia these areas are: within 10km of the border with the Ukrainian Kharkiv Oblast and North Ossetia, Karachay-Cherkessia and Kabardino-Balkaria (including the Elbrus area).
+Travel to locations that the FCDO has warned against visiting – in Russia these areas are: Within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.
+Chechnya, Ingushetia and Dagestan and the districts of Budyonnovsky, Levokumsky, Neftekumsky, Stepnovsky and Kursky in Stavropol Krai.
+The FCDO have also advised against all but essential travel to: within 10km of the border with the Ukrainian Kharkiv Oblast, and North Ossetia, Karachai-Cherkessia and Kabardino-Balkaria (including the Elbrus area)

-- Sign up to The Foreign and Commonwealth Office email updates for Russia travel advice so you can be kept up-to-date on the latest news and advice.
+Sign up to the FCDO email updates for Russia travel advice so you can be kept up-to-date on the latest news and advice.

-- Remember to register in every host city within 24 hours of arriving.
+Remember to register in every city you visit within 24 hours of arriving.
 This is generally done by your hotel or guest house, but it’s your responsibility to make sure it’s done.

 The number for emergency services in Russia is 112.
 Make sure you have a Russian speaker around, as the call-takers will only speak Russian.

 Check with your mobile phone provider if you want to use your mobile phone abroad.